jeffreylanters/react-unity-webgl/README.md

 # usage
 To get stated import the Unity component from 'react-unity-webgl'.
 Once imported you can use the Unity component to load in your Unity content.
 Place the Unity tag along with a src to the json file Unity exported.

+> Don't forget to add a script tag to load the `UnityLoader.js` file, exported by Unity in your base html file.

 ```js
 import React, { Component } from 'react';